 Best Places to Stay in Sofia City Center:

-Best Budget Hotel: Rila Hotel Sofia is located in the heart of Sofia, just 50 m from Sofia’s main shopping street and within a short walk of Sedrika Metro Station, Vitosha, Rila Hotel has a bar, a modern restaurant and a 24-hour front desk.
-It offers spacious rooms, most with views over the city and Vitosha Mountain.🔍FIND BEST HOTELS IN SOFIA CITY CENTER
+Budget ($): Rila Hotel Sofia is located in the heart of Sofia, just 50 m from Sofia’s main shopping street and within a short walk of Sedrika Metro Station, Vitosha, Rila Hotel has a bar, a modern restaurant and a 24-hour front desk.
+It offers spacious rooms, most with views over the city and Vitosha Mountain.🔍MORE HOTELS IN SOFIA CITY CENTER

 One of the most attractive pedestrian zones, Boulevard Vitosha (Bv.
 Vitosha) is one of the most high-end destinations in Sofia.
 Vitosha Boulevard is named after the fourth highest peak in Bulgaria, Vitosha Mountain, and stretches from St. Nedelya Square to Southern Park.